SugarPeas/MenuController/README.md

-WunderLust
+Wanderlust
 =============

-WunderLust is a project being developed for the New Media Team Project at the Rocehster Institute of Technology.
-If you'd like to learn more about the project please see our [presentation](http://lancealaughlin.com/WunderLust/Presentation.pdf)
+Wuaderlust is a project being developed for the New Media Team Project at the Rochester Institute of Technology.
+If you'd like to learn more about the project please see our [development blog](http://sugarpeas.cias.rit.edu/#home).

 #Who We Are